 Trust but verify.
 Genomic Life is building a compliance platform that is audited by the industry’s top experts.
-We are SOC 2 compliant and are currently building the foundation for our HITRUST certification, anticipated early 2022.
+We are SOC 2 compliant and are currently building the foundation for our HITRUST certification, anticipated in late 2022.

 Genomic Life’s vision is to accelerate the world’s transition to genomic medicine and proactive health for everyone.

 Our mission is to create a new ecosystem that embraces genomics to improve health, longevity, and accessibility for all.

 Title II of the Genetic Information Nondiscrimination Act of 2008 (GINA), which prohibits genetic information discrimination in employment, took effect on November 21, 2009.

 Genetic information includes information about an individual’s genetic tests and the genetic tests of an individual’s family members, as well as information about the manifestation of a disease or disorder in an individual’s family members (i.e., family medical history).
 Family medical history is included in the definition of genetic information because it is often used to determine whether someone has an increased risk of getting a disease, disorder, or condition in the future.
 Genetic information also includes an individual’s request for, or receipt of, genetic services, or the participation in clinical research that includes genetic services by the individual or a family member of the individual, and the genetic information of a fetus carried by an individual or by a pregnant woman who is a family member of the individual and the genetic information of any embryo legally held by the individual or family member using an assisted reproductive technology.

 The law forbids discrimination on the basis of genetic information when it comes to any aspect of employment, including hiring, firing, pay, job assignments, promotions, layoffs, training, fringe benefits, or any other term or condition of employment.
 An employer may never use genetic information to make an employment decision because genetic information is not relevant to an individual’s current ability to work.